The pilot of missing Malaysia Airlines Flight 370 reappeared in Taiwan two years after the plane disappeared.

 The purported image of Ahmad Shah that appeared at the top of the article did not actually depict the pilot of the missing jetliner.
-A January 2014 news article identified the individual in the photograph as Burmese man Aung Myo Oo.
-Also the doctor depicted in Link Beef‘s article was identified in a separate, unrelated article as Dr. Jeyaindran Sinnadurai (not Dr. Syed Boon Sulong).
+A January 2014 news article identified the patient seen in the photograph as Burmese man named Bo Bo Han Nyein Kyaw, and a doctor whose photograph appeared lower in the article was identified in a separate, unrelated article as Dr. Jeyaindran Sinnadurai (not Dr. Syed Boon Sulong).

 As suggested by the misattributed and unrelated photographs, there was no truth to the claim that the pilot of missing MH370 was found alive and well in 2016.
-Link Beef is one of a number of fake news sites that traffics in publishing fictional clickbait stories, including a report about a gang member’s gold plating his genitals, and another reporting the birth of a “lab-grown” baby.
-Unlike other “satire” web sites, Link Beef features no disclaimer warning readers its content is entirely fabricated.
+The report was purely a fabrication from World News Daily Report, a fake news sites that traffics in publishing sensational fiction.